 Property and equipment are stated at cost.
 Depreciation commences when an asset is placed in service and available for its intended use.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Buildings and building improvements have estimated useful lives of 20 to 40 years.
 Leasehold improvements are amortized over the shorter of the estimated useful lives or the lease period.
-Lab equipment and production equipment have estimated useful lives of one to seven years.
+Lab equipment and production equipment have estimated useful lives of three to ten years.
+Software has estimated useful lives of one to seven years.
 Transportation equipment has estimated useful lives of 5 to 20 years.
 Furniture and fixtures have estimated useful lives of three to five years.
 Land is not depreciated.